-REDEVELOPMENT AREA: An area or areas not exceeding 10% of the geographic area of a local governmental unit which is specified by a local governmental unit as requiring priority redevelopment and within which the local governmental unit provides incentives and/or resources on a priority basis in order to promote redevelopment.
+REDEVELOPMENT AREA: An area or areas within Qualified Census Tracts which is specified by a local governmental unit as requiring revitalization and within which the local governmental unit provides incentives and/or resources on a priority basis in order to promote redevelopment pursuant to a Concerted Community Revitalization Plan.

-REDEVELOPMENT PROJECT: A Project in which all units are either (i) Distressed Properties, (ii) Urban Redevelopment Properties or (iii) Owner-Occupied buildings covered by a Development Plan of Action.
+REDEVELOPMENT PROJECT: A Project which is (i) a Distressed Property, (ii) Redevelopment Property, (iii) Owner-Occupied Property covered by a Development Plan of Action, or (iv) Urban Redevelopment Property.